-21.1 (1) the hearing must be held as soon as practicable and may be conducted by telephone 21.2 conference call, interactive video conference, or similar method by which the participants 21.3 are able to simultaneously hear each other; 21.4 (2) before deciding to release the patient, the court shall make every reasonable effort 21.5 to provide notice of the proposed release and reasonable opportunity to be heard to: 21.6 (i) any specific individuals identified in a statement under subdivision 1 or 2 or individuals 21.7 identified in the record who might be endangered if the person is not held; 21.8 (ii) the examiner whose written statement was the basis for the hold under subdivision 21.9 2; and 21.10 (iii) the peace officer or health officer who applied for a hold under subdivision 1; and 21.11 (3) if the court decides to release the patient, the court shall direct the release and shall 21.12 issue written findings supporting the decision.
-The release must not be delayed pending the 21.13 written order.
-21.14 (f) Notwithstanding section 144.293, subdivisions 2 and 4, if a facility or program releases 21.15 or discharges a patient during the 72-hour hold; the examiner refuses to admit the patient; 21.16 or the patient leaves the facility or program without the consent of the treatment health care 21.17 provider, the head of the facility or program shall immediately notify the agency that employs 21.18 the peace officer or health officer who initiated the hold to transport the person to the facility 21.19 or program under this section.
-This paragraph does not apply to the extent that the notice 21.20 would violate federal law governing the confidentiality of alcohol and drug abuse patient 21.21 records under Code of Federal Regulations, title 42, part 2.
-21.22 (g) If a person is intoxicated in public and held under this section for detoxification, a 21.23 facility or program may release the person without providing notice under paragraph (f) as 21.24 soon as the facility or program determines the person is no longer in danger of causing harm 21.25 to self or others.
-Notice must be provided to the peace officer or health officer who 21.26 transported the person, or the appropriate law enforcement agency, if the officer or agency 21.27 requests notification.
-21.28 (h) Any patient admitted pursuant to this section shall be changed to voluntary status as 21.29 provided in section 253B.04 upon the patient's request in writing if the head of the facility 21.30 or program consents to the change.
+21.1 (1) the court must hold the hearing as soon as practicable and the court may conduct the 21.2 hearing by telephone conference call, interactive video conference, or similar method by 21.3 which the participants are able to simultaneously hear each other; 21.4 (2) before deciding to release the patient, the court shall make every reasonable effort 21.5 to provide notice of the proposed release and reasonable opportunity to be heard to: 21.6 (i) any specific individuals identified in a statement under subdivision 1 or 2 or individuals 21.7 identified in the record who might be endangered if the person is not held; 21.8 (ii) the examiner whose written statement was the basis for the hold under subdivision 21.9 2; and 21.10 (iii) the peace officer or health officer who applied for a hold under subdivision 1; and 21.11 (3) if the court decides to release the patient, the court shall direct the patient's release 21.12 and shall issue written findings supporting the decision.
+The facility or program must not 21.13 delay the patient's release pending the written order.
+21.14 (f) Notwithstanding section 144.293, subdivisions 2 and 4, if a treatment facility, 21.15 state-operated treatment program, or community-based treatment program releases or 21.16 discharges a patient during the 72-hour hold; the examiner refuses to admit the patient; or 21.17 the patient leaves without the consent of the treatment health care provider, the head of the 21.18 treatment facility, state-operated treatment program, or community-based treatment program 21.19 shall immediately notify the agency that employs the peace officer or health officer who 21.20 initiated the transport hold.
+This paragraph does not apply to the extent that the notice would 21.21 violate federal law governing the confidentiality of alcohol and drug abuse patient records 21.22 under Code of Federal Regulations, title 42, part 2.
+21.23 (g) If a patient is intoxicated in public and a facility or program holds the patient under 21.24 this section for detoxification, a treatment facility, state-operated treatment program, or 21.25 community-based treatment program may release the patient without providing notice under 21.26 paragraph (f) as soon as the treatment facility, state-operated treatment program, or 21.27 community-based treating program determines that the person is no longer in danger of 21.28 causing harm to self or others.
+The facility or program must provide notice to the peace 21.29 officer or health officer who transported the person, or to the appropriate law enforcement 21.30 agency, if the officer or agency requests notification.
+21.31 (h) A treatment facility or state-operated treatment program must change a patient's 21.32 status to voluntary status as provided in section 253B.04 upon the patient's request in writing 21.33 if the head of the facility or program consents to the change.